 Dentures are removable appliances that are made to replace missing teeth.
 They provide shape to the mouth and give the appearance of a natural smile.
 They also allow patients who have lost their teeth to eat, drink, and speak normally.

-Partial dentures are used when the patient still has multiple natural teeth remaining.
+Our Partial dentures near Johns Creek are used when the patient still has multiple natural teeth remaining.
 They can fill in the gaps left by lost teeth and better distribute pressure from chewing amongst the remaining teeth.
 They also prevent your remaining teeth from shifting or moving over time.
 Partials are usually made out of a metal and acrylic composition or completely out of acrylic—although metal partials are sturdier.

 - Rinse dentures carefully after eating to dislodge any remaining food particles.